Loneliness and Loyalty in Gospel Ministry: Finding Sustenance Through Faithful Companions

 Gospel ministry involves both painful desertions and faithful partnerships while trusting God to deal with opposition.

-9 Be diligent to come to me soon,
+9 Make every effort to come to me quickly,

 11 Only Luke is with me.
-Take Mark, and bring him with you, for he is useful to me for service.
+Get Mark and bring him with you, because he is useful to me in the ministry.

-13 Bring the cloak that I left at Troas with Carpus when you come, and the books, especially the parchments.
+13 When you come, bring the cloak that I left with Carpus at Troas, and my scrolls, especially the parchments.

-14 Alexander, the coppersmith, did much evil to me.
-The Lord will repay him according to his deeds,
+14 Alexander the coppersmith did great harm to me.
+The Lord will repay him according to his deeds.

 Gospel ministry involves both painful desertions and faithful partnerships while trusting God to deal with opposition.